Commissioning a made to measure dog coat

 For practicallity, my designs usually have a darker border and chest.
 Most will have a textured stitch pattern to give extra thickness and warmth without extra weight.
 You can see examples on the ready-made coats page, or when stocks are low on the design archive page.

-I tend to reserve the yarns which are available in larger quantities for orders, using up oddments on stock coats, hence many of them will be multicoloured.
+I use up oddments on stock coats, hence many of them will be multicoloured.
 For a speedy turnaround, please be as specific as you can on your order form, bright/muted colours/self patterning yarn acceptable/ single colour throughout/specific stitch pattern or design.
 Where the yarn is still available it may be possible to replicate a ready made coat in your sizes.

 Apart from dogs who need the basic coat shape modified, please specify if you would like a thinner (DK) coat for use under a waterproof or a thick snuggly coat for nightwear.
 Please give as much detail as possible.